kidz55/todoList/README.md

 - toggle the status of your todo list ( completed or not )
 - remove a task from the todo list
 - Set an expiration date for a task (extra)
+- Added a filter for expired tasks (extra)

 ## Explanation